Soosay86/OfficeDocs-DeployOffice/microsoft-365-apps/admin-center/cloud-update.md

 5. Resume the profile by returning to the **Monthly Enterprise Channel** profile page and selecting **Resume channel**.

 > [!NOTE]
-> For [rollout waves](#rollout-waves), the scheduled rollout continues when a profile is paused and does not restart when the profile is resumed.
+> For [rollout waves](#rollout-waves), the scheduled rollout continues when a profile is paused and doesn't restart when the profile is resumed.

 ### Rollback

 > [!NOTE]
 > Rollback is only available for devices managed by the Monthly Enterprise Channel profile.

 Rollback enables you to roll back a device to a previous version.
 For example, if your finance department experiences an issue with the latest version of Excel, you can roll them back to the previous version.
+Monthly Enterprise Channel provides access to two previous monthly builds for rollback purposes through the Microsoft 365 Apps admin center.

 Keep these points in mind when using rollback:

 - Devices that are rolled back will stay on the previous version until the next version is released.
 When the new version releases, devices in a rolled-back state revert to their regular update schedule.
 They skip the previous version and update to the latest release.
 - If the underlying issue was resolved, you can cancel a rollback action before the next version is available.
 - A rollback can still be initiated when a profile is paused.
+- You can select either of the two previous monthly builds when rolling back devices.
+This gives you up to two months of rollback support.
+- The rollback builds are intended as a safety net when issues are encountered with the latest build, not as a method to delay updates.
+We recommend deploying the latest monthly build and only using rollback when necessary.
-- Devices always roll back to the previous version of the Monthly Enterprise Channel.
-It isn't possible to roll devices back to another channel.
+- It isn't possible to roll devices back to another channel.

 To trigger a rollback, follow these steps:

 1. Sign in to the [Microsoft 365 Apps admin center](https://config.office.com) with a privileged account.
 2. Expand **Cloud Update** from the left navigation and select **Monthly Enterprise Channel**.
 3. On the **Overview** tab of the **Monthly Enterprise Channel** profile, select **Channel actions** > **Rollback devices**.
-4. On the flyout, select the version you want to roll the device back to, enter the name of the device or devices, and select **Roll back**.
+4. On the flyout, select which of the two previous versions you want to roll the device back to, enter the name of the device or devices, and select **Roll back**.
 5. The rollback action takes 24 hours to complete.
 You can monitor the status from the **Overview** page by selecting **Channel actions** > **Manage rolled back devices**.

 ## Tenant settings